 I have a 1983 Layton Travel Trailer.
 It won't run any of the interior lights when plugged into AC power; it will run the plugs fridge and air.
 The lights only work on battery power.
 What is wrong?

-Based on your description it sounds like there are problems with your RV Power Converter.
+ANSWER: Hi Colby, based on your description it sounds like there are problems with your RV Power Converter.
 When your RV is plugged into electric or when the generator is running the RV Power Converter takes the place of your RV's House Batteries and provides 12 Volt DC power to your Travel Trailer.
 The RV Power Converter also charges your house batteries when it is plugged in.

 The problem could be that 120 Volt power is not getting to the Converter or that there is an internal problem with the Converter or that the 12 volt power from your Converter is not reaching the 12 Volt DC Circuits of your Travel Trailer.

 The Converter is in the electrical compartment of your Travel Trailer along with most of your travel trailer's 12 volt fuses and 120 volt circuit breakers.
 Once you get to the electrical compartment of your RV follow the steps below.

 1. With the RV plugged into 120 volt electricity go to the electrical compartment and listen for a humming sound.
 If you hear a humming sound we know that the Converter is receiving 120 volt power when your travel trailer is plugged in.
 Important Note: